Tools of the Trade

 Researcher Tona,

-known to the thinking machines as WANDERER.
+known to the thinking machines as W.